About the Blog

 With a whole bunch of luck—and an amazingly supportive wife—I managed to launch a little niche firm smack in the middle of the map… Viking Advocates, LLC in Kansas City (that’s in Missouri, thankyouverymuch).
 My practice combines treaty analysis with litigation strategy; I truly have the best of both worlds.

-When I’m not pondering the intricacies of cross-border legal doctrines, I’m either singing 2nd Tenor with the Kansas City Symphony Chorus or trying to get down to my fighting weight in a Bikram Yoga studio with my wife, Peggy (an expert in conflict management and dispute resolution).
-Together we have a small civil & domestic mediation firm serving clients in the KC region.
+When I’m not pondering the intricacies of cross-border legal doctrines, I’m either trying to separate heavy objects from their gravitational moorings in the YMCA’s powerlifting room, or contemplating our next overseas adventure with my wife, Peggy (an expert in conflict management and dispute resolution).
+Together we have a small civil & domestic mediation firm serving clients in the KC region, she serves as my office manager, and recently re-launched her conflict consulting practice.
 Our overbearing and demanding boss is a tabby cat named Minnie, after Professor Minerva McGonagall.

 Feel free to connect with me on LinkedIn (and be sure to tell me you saw this!).